Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Discussion of proofs

-Instead, we explore the possibility that the $K(\pi,1)$ conjecture can be proved by showing $\Delta_S$ satisfies certain combinatorial condition for each spherical $A_S$.
-The condition we consider will be reminiscence of $\CAT(1)$, though they are easier to verify compared to $\CAT(1)$.
+Instead, we explore the possibility that new cases of $K(\pi,1)$-conjecture can be proved by showing $\Delta_S$ satisfies certain combinatorial condition (i.e. labeled four cycle condition in Definition~\ref{def:labeled 4-cycle intro}) for each spherical $A_S$.
+The condition we consider will be reminiscence of the $\CAT(1)$ property, though they are easier to verify than the $\CAT(1)$ property.
 We will develop the framework of a new approach to $K(\pi,1)$-conjecture by exploiting combinatorial conditions on $\Delta_S$ for spherical $A_S$.
 The starting point is the following.